 You buy them in the currency of your destination, so we had Euros and Pounds and use them as a standard credit card or at ATMs to get your money out (any ATM with a Visa sign).
 Because you organise it before you go your exchange rate is fixed and there's no huge fees for foreign exchange commissions.
 Also because it's not linked to any of your personal banking details or accounts the security is good.

 Wizard Clear Advantage is awesome.
 No annual fees.
 You can transfer cash from your bank account onto it and then withdraw the cash out.
 So long as you do not take out more than what you put on, you will never be charged interest on doing this.
-Obviously there are conversion & ATM withdrawal fees overseas but I found this option to be excellent. over 9 years ago
+Obviously there are conversion & ATM withdrawal fees overseas but I found this option to be excellent. almost 10 years ago

 American Express has just released a great prepaid stored value card which is available in three currencies and on which the stored values never expire.
 On top of that it gives you access to Global Assist, and a range of extra benefits including emergency funds.
 You can get them at American Express Global Exchange office, or even at Australia Post.